-If you are looking to become a PADI Professional and wish to complete an Instructor Development Course (IDC), the EFRI course is mandatory prior to, or during the IDC.
+Are looking to become a PADI Professional and wish to complete an Instructor Development Course (IDC), the EFRI course is mandatory prior to, or during the IDC.

 What will you learn?

-The course will remediate and practice the necessary skills, that you require to confidently teach an Emergency First Response Course to a lay person.
+The course will remediate and practice the necessary skills, that you require to confidently teach an Emergency First Response Course to a layperson.
 It will cover both primary and secondary care of patients, including the use of an Automated External Defibrillator (AED).

 What learning materials do I require?